 “I never would have thought to see an endocrinologist if it weren’t for my eye doctor.” – Mary, 39, thyroid cancer survivor

-Her family’s vision insurance helped Mary – and her clear-eyed optometrist – catch the condition so early that she required only minimally invasive treatment.
+“I never would have thought to see an endocrinologist if it weren’t for my eye doctor,” Mary says.
+Apart from her eyes, she had no symptoms whatsoever.
+Because of her optometrist’s clear-eyed assessment, Mary was able to have her condition treated at a stage that required only minimally invasive treatment.
 But it’s all too easy to imagine a scenario in which she didn’t have vision coverage, and didn’t book that visit because the out-of-pocket costs were too great.

 2 Mayo Clinic.
 “Oral Health: A Window to Your Overall Health.”
-Published 6.4.2019.
-Accessed 1.21.2021.
+Published 10.28.2021.
+Accessed 10.18.2022.

 3 Centers for Disease Control and Prevention.
 “Keep an Eye on Your Vision Health.”
 Last reviewed 10.1.2020.
-Accessed 1.21.2021.
+Accessed 10.18.2022.

 5 Personal interview, 12.3.2020.

-4 Aflac.
+8 Aflac.
 “Vision Insurance.”
-Accessed 1.20.2021.
+Accessed 11.7.2022.

-5 Aflac.
+9 Aflac.
 “Dental Insurance.”
-Accessed 1.20.2021.
+Accessed 11.7.2022.